blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 }
 ```

-If you want to run under SSL you should use a reverse proxy, like nginx.
+If you want to run under SSL you should use a reverse proxy, like nginx or ngrok.

 ## How To Run the code
 All packages needed are in the package.json.